aliemregk/ecommerce-frontend-angular/README.md

-# Ecommerce
+# Ecommerce Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project is an e-commerce web site frontend developed using Angular and Bootstrap.
+This project is connected to [this](https://github.com/aliemregk/ecommerce-backend-spring) project.

 ## Development server